redwarp/9-Patch-Resizer/README.md

  * Jean-Baptiste LAB - Made the app working in command line

 Join us, and together, we can rule the galaxy as coders and...

+## Notable forks

+ * Soymonitus did a fork that also handles iOS resources, might come in handy for some people: https://github.com/soymonitus/9-Patch-Resizer

 ## Anyway...